rsepulveda2/rsa-form/README.md

 It will flag an authenticity_token error.
 The only way that I have found to work around the problem is by modifying the jCryption jquery plugin to ignore this input tag and pass it through unencrypted.

-I found another temporary workaround for this issue which will work until I can get an official version of jCryption with the needed changes.
+I found a temporary workaround for this issue until I can get an official version of jCryption which includes the needed changes.

 [http://stackoverflow.com/questions/1201901/rails-invalid-authenticity-token-after-deploy](http://stackoverflow.com/questions/1201901/rails-invalid-authenticity-token-after-deploy)